eclipse-kura/kura/docs/kura-wires/script-components/nashorn-script-filter.md

 The received envelope is represented by the **input** global variable and it has the following properties:

-* **emitterPid**: The emitter pid of the received envelope as a String.
+* **emitterPid**: the emitter pid of the received envelope as a String.
-* **records**: An immutable array that represents the Wire Records contained in the Wire Envelope.
+* **records**: an immutable array that represents the Wire Records contained in the Wire Envelope.

 Each element of the **records** array is an immutable object that represents a received wire record.
 Wire record properties are directly mapped to Javascript object properties, and are instances of the `org.eclipse.kura.type.TypedValue` class.
 Each Wire Record property has the following methods available: